Rogue Trader Kibellah Build Guide (Patch 1.6)

 When the turn comes, use her movement to ignore the front rank entirely.
 Get behind or beside your chosen victim so the positional bonuses are live, then chain her combo into a single concentrated kill.
 The reward for doing this right is enormous single-target burst.
 The catch is real: positioning gets awkward in big multi-enemy battles, the kind where there is no clean lane to the backline and every step puts her next to three new attackers.
 In those fights she is still strong, but she asks more of you than a ranged carry that simply shoots from safety.
 That trade, more skill expression for more reward, is exactly why she belongs in this tier and why general-purpose damage dealers sometimes rank above her for hands-off play.

-Pair her with a frontline that holds enemy attention.
+Pair her with an item:officer and a frontline that holds enemy attention.
+The Officer matters more after 1.6: every extra turn that Officer grants now carries Aim for the Opening with it, so the double-turn that used to give you a weaker second strike now gives you a second full opener.
 The longer the enemy formation stays focused on your tanks and ranged threats, the more freely Kibellah carves through the back of it.
 She is a finisher and an opener, not an anchor; build the rest of the party so she never has to be one.
+For the partner that fuels those extra turns, see our Officer build guide.

 Kibellah is romanceable by any Rogue Trader, regardless of gender.
-The Void Shadows DLC that brought her also added the shared-bath romance moment, so the relationship arc is fully realized for any protagonist who wants to pursue it.
+Her romance opens in the errand Ritual of Binding, which starts on its own as you travel between systems after the DLC's first quest, To Become the Flagship's Blood.
 Her combat value and her story arc are independent: romancing her costs you nothing on the battlefield, and benching the romance costs you nothing in damage.
+The full path through her arc is in our Kibellah romance guide.

 The Bottom Line

 Kibellah is a plug-and-play melee assassin who rewards aggressive, deliberate play.
-Lock in Weapon Skill and Agility, keep her out of the meat grinder, and reach the one enemy your party most needs dead.
+Lock in Weapon Skill and Agility, lean on the free 1.6 respec to clean up her tree, keep her out of the meat grinder, and reach the one enemy your party most needs dead.
+The 1.6 buff means she now profits from every interrupt and every Officer double-turn she used to waste.
 Do that consistently and she earns her place near the very top of the melee roster.
-The only build that does it better is a Bladedancer protagonist, and most parties will never have one.
-For a companion you can simply recruit and point at the enemy backline, that is about as strong an endorsement as a melee character gets.
+For a companion you can recruit and point at the enemy backline, that is about as strong an endorsement as a melee character gets.

 Where she lands against the rest of the crew is laid out in the companion tier list, and the full roster of archetype builds is in the builds hub.